aimms/documentation/infosec/aimms-software.rst

-Information security for AIMMS (the software)
+Information security for AIMMS Developer (the software)
 ====================================================

 We have implemented a collection of measures to make sure we deliver secure software to our customers.